A simple daily standup meeting Excel template to coordinate all the work your team needs to do.

 Standup meetings are about focus and accountability.
 They keep the team on the same page on personal and business levels.
 Get the daily standup meeting Excel template to achieve that easily.

 Scrum ceremonies including a daily Scrum meeting help to keep the whole team focused on the sprint goals showing who’s doing what.
-And it does not matter whether the team is office or remote one.
+And it does not matter whether the team is an office or a remote one.
 Here is the way how to run them efficiently.

 1. Pick a schedule that works for everyone on your team;